These blueberry glaze baked buttermilk donuts are really just so flavorful! I love anything-blueberries, and…

-Unlike most butter cakes or pound cakes, this cake whips up the whole eggs, like how we make genoise sponge.
-This is also why I prefer to use medium or large sized eggs, so that the eggs can whip up a good volume before mixing with other ingredients.
+Unlike most butter cakes or pound cakes, this cake whips up the whole eggs, just like how we make genoise sponge.
+I prefer to use medium or large sized eggs, so that the eggs can whip up a good volume before mixing with other ingredients.

 For the next step, we will sift in the dry ingredients and fold gently but swiftly.
-When that’s done, scoop a small amount of batter, add into melted butter and mix well.
-You can then add this butter mixture into the main batter, and fold well.
+When that’s done, scoop a small amount of batter.
+Add into melted butter and mix well.
+You can then add this mixture into the main batter, fold well.

-Lastly, top the cake batter with blueberries and bake for about 40 mins, and your cake will be ready!
+Lastly, top the cake batter with blueberries.
+Send the batter into preheated oven, bake for about 40 mins, and your blueberry cake will be ready!